w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 ## CSS animation-timebase

 This is an [idea](https://lists.w3.org/Archives/Public/www-style/2014Sep/0135.html) that most closely matches the spirit of this current proposal.
-It proposed css syntax that allow animations to be scrubbed in response to scroll.
+It proposed css syntax that allows animations to be scrubbed in response to scroll.
 It also suggests a syntax for trigger.
 The current proposal captures most of the functionality proposed for animation-timebase and defines exactly how it integrates with web animations.